 - The results of the appeal resolution process. - The date the appeal decision was made. - The reason for the Appeal decision.
-The reason can reference a Policy, Drug Formulary, Member Handbook, or Law - If the appeal is not resolved wholly in your favor, the notice will also contain information regarding your right to a State Fair Hearing.
+The reason can reference a Policy, Drug Formulary, Member Handbook, or Law - If the appeal is not resolved wholly in your favor, the notice will also contain information regarding your right to a State Fair Hearing and the procedure for filing a State Fair Hearing.

-Is There a Deadline To File An Appeal?
+Is There A Deadline To File An Appeal?

-You must file an appeal within 60 calendar days of the date on the Notice of Adverse Benefit Determination.
-Keep in mind that you will not always get an Notice of Adverse Benefit Determination.
-There are no deadlines for filing an appeal when you do not get an Notice of Adverse Benefit Determination; so you may file this type of appeal at any time.
+You must file an appeal within 60 calendar days of the date on the Notice of Adverse Benefit Determination (NOABD)/Notice of Action (NOA).
+Keep in mind that you will not always get an NOABD/NOA.
+There are no deadlines for filing an appeal when you do not get an NOABD/NOA; so you may file this type of appeal at any time.

-When Will a Decision Be Made About My Appeal?
+When Will A Decision Be Made About My Appeal?

-PHC must decide on your appeal within 30 calendar days from when PHC's receives your request for the appeal.
-Timeframes may be extended by up to 14 calendar days if you request an extension, or if PHC believes that there is a need for additional information and that the delay is for your benefit.
-An example of when a delay is for your benefit is when PHC believes it might be able to approve your appeal if PHC had a little more time to get information from you or your provider.
+PHC must decide your appeal within 30 calendar days from when we receive your request for the appeal.
+Timeframes may be extended by up to 14 calendar days if you request an extension, or if we believe that there is a need for additional information and that the delay is for your benefit.
+An example of when a delay is for your benefit is when we believe we might be able to approve your appeal if the we had a little more time to get information from you or your provider.